 In so doing, however, you must abide by Florida’s security deposit laws.
-Including, how you must store the deposit, what you can use it for, and when you must return it back to your tenant.
+Including, how you must store the security deposits, what you can use it for, and when you must return it back to your tenant.

-At Keyrenter South Florida we believe landlords should fully understand these security deposit laws, so the following is a basic overview of the Florida Security Deposit Laws.
+At Keyrenter South Florida we believe Florida landlords should fully understand these security deposit laws, so the following is a basic overview of the Florida Deposit Laws.

 The short answer is no!

-Overcharging your tenant may only complicate your efforts to fill a vacancy.
-But undercharging may leave you with a less financial cushion against potential issues.
+Overcharging your tenant may only complicate your efforts to fill a vacancy in your rental property and can be a real problem in property ownership.
+But undercharging may leave you with less financial cushion against potential issues.

 How should you store your tenant’s security deposit in Florida?